spatialos/online-services/docs/analytics-pipeline/1-cloud-endpoint.md

 _Note: The below are UNIX based commands, if you run Windows best skip this step & go straight to [(1.2)](#12---containerizing-the-analytics-endpoint)._

+The first step is to create a virtual Python 3 environment which contains all the required dependencies:

 ```bash
 # Create a Python 3 virtual environment:
 python3 -m venv venv-endpoint